Villager-B/pylibwrite/README.rst

 How to Install and Run
 =========================

+1. PYPI

+    $ pip install pylibwrite

-Get the code from the repository and execute it.
+2. Get the code from the repository and execute it.

-The code will be uploaded to PyPI in the future.

     $ git clone https://github.com/Villager-B/pylibwrite.git